onzfonz/comp227/src/content/6/en/part6c.md

 ### Asynchronous actions and Redux thunk

 Our approach is quite good, but it is not great that the communication with the server happens inside the functions of the components.
-It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate <i>action creator</i>.
+It would be better if the communication could be abstracted away from the components so that they don't have to do anything else but call the appropriate ***action creator***.
-As an example, <i>App</i> would initialize the state of the application as follows:
+As an example, `App` would initialize the state of the application as follows:

 ```js
 const App = () => {